 Training hard is the fun part, everybody loves to train.
 Eating right is the harder part, but it is what is ultimately going to determine your results.
 Nobody ever out-trained a bad diet, it has an undefeated record.

 This is a common yet avoidable problem.

-By pin balling I am referring to bouncing from one program to the next with really no methodical approach to it.
+By pin balling, I am referring to bouncing from one program to the next with no real methodical approach to it.
 This is totally fine for general population.
 General population can do whatever they want.
-If they’re just there to get a health benefit they need not the yearly periodized training structure of an athlete.
+If they’re just there to get a health benefit they need not the customized yearly periodized training structure of a hockey athlete.

 Going from one magazine program that looks cool to another online program that looks cool doesn’t make sense from a sport science perspective.
 What an athlete needs is training systems designed to elevate their game that are connected to one another as the training systems continue to build upon your continued progress.